Follow-thru/followthru/README.md

 ---

 ## Project Description 📝:
-While thinking about the challenges we face learning how to code, or learning how to 3D model, or how to garden, or doing any project/assignment, one problem stood out: Following through with our projects.

-As anyone who has competed in a hackathon like this one knows, we can make a lot of progress on an application in 36 hours, but afterwards we lose a lot of motivation to complete the project.
-This is true in all walks of life, and others have difficulty starting projects in the first place.

-To help people begin and finish their learning journeys, we wanted to create a product that implements a user-focused implementation of a SMART Goal.
+To help people begin their learning journey, and to make sure they see it through to the end, we wanted to create a product that implements a user-focused interface of a SMART Goal.
 A SMART Goal stands for Specific, Measurable, Attainable, Realistic, And Timely.
+They have been proven to help motivate people to accomplish more.

-It can be confusing to organize groups of tasks into this format, and even harder for a whole project.
-Followthru helps you create SMART goals without even knowing it through our user interface for project management.
+However, it can be confusing to organize groups of tasks into this format, and even harder for a whole project. **Followthru** helps you create SMART goals without even knowing it through our user interface for project management.

     Our goal is to implement each of the letters in the SMART acronyms with a service in our application.
-* S: Specific
+* S: *Specific* 🎯
-    *
+    * Creating modular project organization
+    * Branching off related groups into smaller pieces
-* M: Measurable
+* M: *Measurable* 📏
-    *
+    * To-do Lists
+    * See your progress with contribution graphs *Time-lines for the future
-* A: Attainable
+* A: *Attainable* ⛳️
-    *
+    * Selecting priorities allows more thought into goals
+    * Modularity helps to see steps necessary
-* R:
+* R: *Relevant* 👤
+    * Dedicated page for help creating goals
+    * Online video and written tutorials
+    * High quality information about motivation and goal theories
-* T:
+* T: *Time-Bound* ⏳
+    * Due dates allow for thought about timelines
+    * Push notifications make sure users stay on top of things
+    * Priority of timelines gives more flexibility than other services

 Solution, Goal, Problems

+---

 ## Inspiration 💡:

-We have problems and see others have problems with either starting or finishing projects.
+While thinking about the challenges we face learning how to code, or learning how to 3D model, or how to garden, or doing any project/assignment, one problem stood out: Following through with our projects.

+As anyone who has competed in a hackathon like this one knows, we can make a lot of progress on an application in 36 hours, but afterwards we lose a lot of motivation to complete the project.
+This is true in all walks of life, and others have difficulty starting projects in the first place.

+Combining our team's many ideas together, of to-do apps, learning resources, help with exam fever, organization software, and more, we came up with the name Followthru, and the rest evolved from that.

+---

 ## What it does 📱☑️: